-In preparation of visiting New York City for the first time, I made a to-do list of all the iconic sights I just had to check out.
-To my surprise, when I went to book tickets, almost all of the iconic locations like Top of the Rock, Empire State Building and more all promoted the option of buying a NYC City Pass.
+In preparation for visiting New York City for the first time, I made a to-do list of all the iconic sights I just had to check out.
+To my surprise, when I went to book tickets, almost all of the iconic locations like Top of the Rock, Empire State Building and more all promoted the option of buying an NYC City Pass.

 - The Empire State Building

 - Top of the Rock Observation Deck or Guggenheim Museum

 - State of Liberty & Ellis Island or Circle Line Sightseeing Cruises

 - 9/11 Memorial & Museum or Intrepid Sea, Air & Space Museum

 At first glance, purchasing an NYC CityPASS is a no-brainer.
 This features all of the top tourism locations, front of the line passes, and special perks, all while saving 42% of ticketing prices.